openedx/edx-documentation/en_us/install_operations/source/configuration/data_storage/index.rst

 By default, the Open edX platform is configured to use Amazon S3 (Simple Storage Service) for data storage.
-You can change the configuration of your Open edX instances to use Swift (the OpenStack Object Store project) for data storage instead of S3.
+You can change the configuration of your Open edX instances to use Swift (the OpenStack Object Store project) instead of S3 for data storage.

 .. toctree::
    :maxdepth: 1